 Next: Amherst and JHU.
 If I get off the waitlist for Amherst… idk.
 That’s a decision that will be made based on finances.
 If I get off the waitlist for JHU… I don’t think I’ll go.
 I just didn’t like JHU and don’t think it’s worth whatever I’ll be paying there.
 But - there is also a very very very small chance I am getting off of either of their waitlists.

 Lastly, REMS.
 My love for UR and REMS is well documented.
 This is a simple decision.
 REMS 100%.
-For those of you who know me personally, you know the 100 reasons why, and those that don’t me… well, take my word for it.
-And better yet, I would take REMS over any of my other waitlist options.
-Easily.
-And even better - REMS might actually be a possibility.
+For those of you who know me personally, you know the 100 reasons why, and those that don’t know me… well, take my word for it.
+And REMS might actually be a possibility.
 Idk, let’s not raise any hopes, but let’s see.
-I’m feeling mildly hopeful.

 But for now, for May 1st, for this deadline that all seniors hate and love at the same time, I am going to RU HC ‘22.